Giza Studio Masterpiece Blend 2002

 Giza Studio Masterpiece Blend 2002 is the second greatest hits album by Giza Studio recording label.
 It was released on 18 December 2002.
-The album features list of songs from voting inquiry by listeners.
+The album features a list of songs from voting inquiry by listeners.

 In 2010, after fraud scandal with Azumi Uehara is nowadays album out of print.

-Charting
+Charts

-The album debuted at #15 on the Oricon Weekly Albums Chart, selling more than 62,000 copies in first week.
+The album debuted at No. 15 on the Oricon Weekly Albums Chart, selling more than 62,000 copies in its first week or release.